* Brent slips after hitting highest since mid-2015

 * Jump fuelled by Libya, North Sea pipeline outages

-* N. Sea Forties pipeline gradually resumes operations (Changes dateline, updates prices, adds new comment)
+* N. Sea Forties pipeline gradually resumes operations (Updates prices, adds RBC comment)

 CALGARY, Alberta, Dec 27 (Reuters) - Oil prices dipped on Wednesday after hitting a near two-and-a-half year high in the previous session as a rally fuelled by supply outages in Libya and the North Sea ran out of momentum.